 What follows is a sample of the 500 images I framed during the first 12 days we spent going from Paro to Laya.
 The end of this post has a complete list of the day-by-day reports, which include maps, more background info, and a few more pix.

 Click here to see how one adventure travel agency, World Expeditions, markets the trek!
 It is the agency I went with.
-Other non-Bhutanese agencies that cater to the US$250. a day Brits, Canadians, Americans, Australians, Europeans – include:
+Other non-Bhutanese agencies that cater to the US$250. a day that Brits, Canadians, Americans, Australians, Europeans will end up paying – include:

 The agencies offer different versions of the trek with different start and endpoints so keep that in mind when you compare prices!
 Some include a stay in Kathmandu and the Druk Air flight to Paro.
 In all cases, the actual agency handling the trip will be a Bhutanese one, probably based in Thimphu.
 Our local agency was Yangphel Adventure Travel.

 Bhutan is a country with a population of 800,000.
-While Thimphu is the capital and largest city, its one international airport is just south of Paro, a town of 11,000 or so pictured below.
+While Thimphu is the capital and largest city, the country’s only international airport is just south of Paro, a town of 11,000 or so pictured below.
 I flew in from Delhi where I had overnighted.

 We spent Day 2 visiting Bhutan’s single most famous tourist attraction – the Taktsang Monastery (aka the Tiger’s Nest’) perched high on the side of a steep vertical rock face.
 It is a 10-km drive from Paro followed by a two-hour walk from the carpark at the entrance to the site.

-We set off the next morning for the trailhead at Shana in the twenty-seater bus.
+The next morning we set off for the trailhead at Shana in the twenty-seater bus you see in the image below.
 An extra pick-up carried our duffels and backpacks.

 The map below shows the variation of the Snowman Trek route we did.

-This first part of the Snowman Trek included four of the eleven high passes that we would cross; campsites were mostly at the 4000-meter level once we arrived at Jangothang/Jomolhari B.C.
+This first part of the Snowman Trek included four of the eleven high passes that we would cross; campsites were mostly at the 4000-meter level once we arrived at Jangothang and the camping area at Jomolhari B.C.